FreifunkBremen/yanic/docs/docs_configuration.md

 ## [[nodes.output.geojson]]
 {% method %}
 The geojson output produces a geojson file which contains the location data of all monitored nodes to be used to visualize the location of the nodes.
-It is optimized to be used with [UMap](https://github.com/umap-project/umap) but should work with other tools as well (e.g. [geojson of ffmuc](https://umap.openstreetmap.fr/en/map/ffmuc-sites_319166).
+It is optimized to be used with [UMap](https://github.com/umap-project/umap) but should work with other tools as well.
+Here is a public demo provided by Freifunk Muenchen: http://u.osmfr.org/m/328494/
 {% sample lang="toml" %}
 ```toml
 [[nodes.output.geojson]]